 The ministry does not prescribe cost sharing ratios between the RTOs and the partner organization (s) (i.e. 50/50, 60/40, etc.).
 While the ministry does not prescribe the cost sharing ratios, it is important to note that the ministry only matches the partner organization contribution from the RTOs partnership funding allocation.
-For example, if the total project cost is \$10,000 and the cost sharing ratio is 60/40, a \$6,000 RTO contribution and \$4,000 partner contribution, the RTO is eligible to receive up to \$4,000, based on spending during the fiscal year.
+For example, if the total project cost is \$10,000 and the cost sharing ratio is 40/60, a \$4,000 RTO contribution and \$6,000 partner contribution, the RTO is eligible to receive up to \$6,000, based on spending during the fiscal year.
+RTOs are encouraged to leverage more funding than they are contributing to a project to support the objective of broadening their financial base.
 The partner organization contribution must be financial and not "in-kind".